T-90: Production and service history

 In 2012, the Russian-made commander combined sample supervisory-sighting system "T01-K04DT/Agat-MDT" was presented to the public at the International Forum Engineering Technologies 2012.
 According to Krasnogorsky Zavod plant, Agat-MDT has the ability to install (for further modernization) in the sight the newly developed domestic UPF format 640×512 by 15 microns, which makes possible in the future to extend the range of target identification at night to 3.5–4.0 km without modifications to the sight.

 In 2016, the Krasnogorsk plant finished testing the Irbis-K night-vision sighting system for the T-80U and T-90, with first deliveries planned for 2017.
 Completion of the Irbis-K, the first Russian-produced mercury cadmium telluride (MCT) matrix thermal sight, addressed a disadvantage of Russian tanks relative to their Western counterparts.
 The Irbis-K can identify targets at ranges up to 3,240 meters during day and night.

-The Russian-made thermal imaging device not only meant that Russian tanks would no longer need to be equipped with foreign parts, but it also meant that complete tank modernization was cheaper.
-The new tank gunner’s heat-vision sight Irbis-K and the commander’s combined sighting and observation system Agat-MDT can be supplied to T-90 upgraded version (T-90M), replacing ESSA system with Catherine-FC thermal imager from Thales.

 In 2007, there were about 334 T-90 tanks of various types serving in the Russian Ground Forces' 5th Guards Tank Division, stationed in the Siberian Military District, and seven T-90 tanks assigned to the marines.
 Since 2008, the Russian army has received 62 tanks annually, suspending orders in 2011.

 After the cancellation of the T-95 in 2010, Uralvagonzavod began the OKR Armata (Armament) design study.
 The study resulted in the Object 148 based on the T-95 (itself based on the Object 187).
 The Russian Army curtailed T-90 orders beginning in 2012 to prepare for the arrival of the new tank.
 In July 2021, Industry and Trade Minister Denis Manturov said the tank, designated the T-14 Armata, will enter serial production in 2022.

 Deliveries of upgraded T-90M tanks started in April 2020 to the Guards Tank Army of the RF Western Military District.
-The T-90M ‘Proryv’ has received a principally new turret, the 2A46M-5 gun, and a more powerful engine.
+The T-90M ‘Proryv’ (‘Breakthrough’) has received a principally new turret, the 2A46M-5 gun, and a more powerful engine.
 The Proryv is outfitted with a new multi-channel sighting system that allows employing weapons at any time of day or night and it can exchange data with other vehicles in real time.
 A new batch was delivered in March 2021.
-According to Ukrainian intelligence sources manufacturing of T-90s has slowed because of the effect of International sanctions since the start of the invasion of Ukraine.
-New batches of T-90M tanks were delivered to Russian troops in May, August and December 2022 and in January 2023.
+According to Ukrainian intelligence sources, manufacturing of T-90s was slowed because of the effect of International sanctions since the start of the invasion of Ukraine.
+An article from Forbes magazine in early October 2023 suggested a rise in T-90M's production based on the increasing amount of T90 losses in Ukraine.